playfairs/fsscan/README.md

-# File Counter - Advanced File System Scanner
+# fsscan - Advanced File System Scanner

 A high-performance Go application that scans the entire file system starting from the root directory `/` and counts all files while displaying real-time progress.